Perinorm 10mg Tablet

 Can I take Perinorm tablet while breastfeeding?

-Perinorm tablet is not recommended during breastfeeding as it passes into human milk and could harm the breastfed baby.
+Perinorm tablet is not recommended during breastfeeding as it passes into human milk.
 Consult your doctor before using this medicine during breastfeeding.

 Can I drive if I have consumed Perinorm tablet?

-Perinorm tablet hampers alertness and concentration, which is essential during driving.
+Perinorm tablet may hamper alertness and concentration, which is essential during driving.
 Thus, it is better to avoid using this medicine while driving.

 Can I consume alcohol with Perinorm tablet?